markeu/property-pro/ReadMe.md

 # PropertyPro-lite

-Property pro Lite is a website where users can upload users can advertise their property for sale.
+Property pro Lite is a platform where users can upload and advertise their property for sale.
 Users can lookup property advertised for sale or place their own property for sale.

 ## Project management information on pivatal tracker